 img

 by Morayma MaKay Writer / Blogger & Content Creator Adulthood Rewired Biography: Morayma Makay is a fashion model, mother, and writer.
 She has dedicated the last 20 years to working in the fashion and health fields as both a researcher and content creator.
-“A win for your brain.” ——- We tend to think about brain […]
+“Simple ways to support your body this allergy season.” ——- There’s always […]

 Read More